Developer-Autodesk/model.derivative-swift-sample/README.md

 ## Description

-This sample shows how you can use the **Data Management API** to upload files to your application's own private bucket on **OSS**, get it translated using the **Model Derivative API** and then retrieve the generate thumbnail.
+This sample shows how you can use the **Data Management API** to upload files to your application's own private bucket on **OSS**, get it translated using the **Model Derivative API** and then retrieve the generated thumbnail.
 The front-end will look like this:

 ![](img/FileUploader.png)